-Te Waipounamu, the stunning South Island of New Zealand, gobsmacks holidaymakers and thrill seekers from across the globe.
+Te Waipounamu — the stunning South Island of New Zealand — gobsmacks holidaymakers from across the globe.

 The South Island pushes the boundaries on extreme sports and spectacular natural vistas, combining the two into one of the greatest adventure playgrounds on earth.
 Equally, this is a destination that offers amazing cultural and culinary experiences.
 It’s the complete holiday package!

-Here are ten top things to do on the South Island that will leave you absolutely breathless.
+Here are ten top things to do on the South Island.

-For the less adventurous at heart Queenstown itself has plenty of gentler cultural pursuits, cafes and restaurants, and shopping options to keep you well and truly occupied.
-It’s a stunning place.
+For the less adventurous at heart, Queenstown offers plenty of gentler cultural pursuits, and a plethora of dining and shopping options to keep you well and truly occupied.

 Skiing is an adventure sport loved by many, but there’s always one issue — how to get to the top of the mountain.
 Supercharge the journey on a Harris Mountains Heli-Ski trip on majestic Mount Cook, NZ’s highest peak.
 Power to the upper slopes aboard a chopper, before carving out your own trail back down.